Health-Agriculture Nexus Research Vision

 - Improving processing and packaging technologies

-- Designing methods to predict supply and demand of individual crops and food animals
+- Predicting supply and demand for crops and food animals

 Why Are We Tackling Health-Agriculture Nexus Challenges?